Rural Homes

 Recognising Japanese Knotweed Throughout the Year

 Summer months from June to September see plants reach their full height of 2-3 metres.
 Stems become distinctly bamboo-like with purple-red speckles and hollow interiors.
-Bright green, spade-shaped leaves arranged in characteristic zig-zag patterns create dense canopies that shade out competing vegetation.
+Bright green, spade-shaped leaves arranged in zig-zag patterns create dense canopies that shade out competing vegetation.
 Creamy-white flower clusters up to 10cm long appear in late August through September.

 Similar Species That Cause Confusion

 Broadleaf Dock grows to only one metre maximum and has fluted, solid stems containing foam-like substance when snapped, unlike knotweed’s hollow stems.
-Ornamental Bistorts are related to knotweed but have completely different ‘lollipop’ shaped flower clusters of pale pink to bright red spikes rather than drooping white panicles.
+Ornamental Bistorts are related to knotweed but have completely different “lollipop” shaped flower clusters of pale pink to bright red spikes rather than drooping white panicles.

 Having knotweed on your property is not illegal in itself.
-However, failing to prevent its spread can constitute “causing to grow” and trigger criminal liability.
+But failing to prevent its spread can constitute “causing to grow” and trigger criminal liability.
 In Magistrates’ Court, penalties can reach £5,000 fine and six months imprisonment.
 Crown Court cases can result in unlimited fines and up to two years imprisonment.

 The Environmental Protection Act 1990 classifies all Japanese Knotweed plant material and soil containing rhizomes as controlled waste under Section 34.
 This creates strict duty of care requirements for anyone producing, transporting or disposing of knotweed waste.
 Waste must only be transported by Environment Agency registered waste carriers and disposed of at licensed landfill sites with appropriate permits or approved incineration facilities.
 Waste Transfer Notes must be completed and retained for two years.